 School of Advanced Materials Discovery

-He also founded and directs CSU’s Idea2Product (I2P) 3D printing lab, which provides access to 3D printing, scanning, software and related technologies, along with education and support for users.
+Dr. Prawel also founded CSU’s Idea2Product (I2P) 3D printing lab, which provides access to 3D printing, scanning, software and related technologies, along with education and support for users.

-Dr. Prawel has enjoyed a 38 year career as a developer, entrepreneur, consultant and educator in 3-D technology and digital product development.
-He helped build 6 startup companies, with one successful IPO and one in the works.
-He earned bachelors and masters degrees from the University of Buffalo, and a Ph.D. from Colorado State University in Biomedical Engineering.
-He is currently on the research faculty in the Department of Mechanical Engineering at CSU, where he develops biomaterials and runs the Idea2Product 3D printing lab, which he founded in 2012.
-In addition to his love affair with 3-D technology, he is also married for 35 years to a remarkable and extremely understanding woman and has an extraordinary son who is shaking things up in high-tech.
+Dr. Prawel has enjoyed a four-decade career as an entrepreneur, consultant and educator in 3D technology and digital product development.
+As an entrepreneur, he helped build 6 startup companies, with one successful IPO and hopefully one more in the works.
+As a consultant, he has advised dozens of manufacturing companies large and small in the application and deployment of 3D technology in global product development and manufacturing.
+As an author and speaker, he has published many articles and presented at numerous international conferences on a wide range of topics involving 3D technology in digital product development, 3D printing, and design / manufacturing collaboration.
+He is currently an Associate Research Professor in Mechanical Engineering at CSU, where he develops biomaterials for orthopedic and cardiovascular medicine and teaches additive manufacturing.
+In addition to his love affair with 3D technology, he is married for 40 years to a remarkable and extremely understanding woman and has an extraordinary son who is shaking things up in high-tech.

 - Ph.D.
 2011, Colorado State University—Biomedical Engineering